greim/reglib/README.markdown

-Event delegation is the technique of delegating the job of event handling to a single meta-handler attached to an ancestor DOM node, rather than attaching multiple versions of the same handler to a bunch of similar elements.
-This is possible because most events "bubble" up the DOM to the root.
+Event delegation is the technique of delegating the job of event handling to a single meta-handler attached to an ancestor DOM node, rather than attaching multiple instances of the same handler directly to elements.
+This is possible because most events propagate, or "bubble," up the ancestor hierarchy toward the root of the document.

 ### Traditional Event Handling